 - Being married is great, but it’s taught me things that have changed my view on who I am.
 It has bettered my husband and me in some regard, which has resulted in a better marriage.

-- My plan and idea for my life hasn’t turned out how I thought it would.
+- My plan and idea for my life haven’t turned out how I thought it would.
 I say this because I married my husband who I knew when I was in 5th grade.
 We both lived separate lives, went through different relationships but were brought back together after all of that.
 Crazy how things work out that way huh?

 - My entire life God has been preparing me for my purpose.
 It’s mind-blowing!
 Even while planning and writing my book, I see that there may be life-altering things that need to be added to it.